CrocSwap/CrocSwap-protocol/docs/Layout.md

 * TickCensus.sol - Stores which ticks in which pools have active concentrated liquidity positions.
 * PositionRegistrar.sol - Tracks individual liquidity provider positions and fee accumulation.
 * ProtocolAccount.sol - Tracks and pays out the accumulated protocol fees.
-* OracleHist - Tracks the history of pool price and liquidity over time.
-(Not currently used.)
+* KnockoutCounter.sol - Tracks both individual and aggregated LP positions for knockout liquidity.
 * TradeMatcher.sol - Executes the logic related to swapping, minting, or burning on a curve.
 * MarketSequencer.sol - Orchestrates a sequence of tradable actions within a single pool.
 * PoolRegistry.sol - Maps the market specification context (fee amount, tick size, etc.) to individual pools.
 * SettleLayer.sol - Handles the logic of sending netted out tokens/ethereum to the user.
-* AgentMask.sol - Facility for external smart contracts to provide LP positions and swaps to end-users.
+* AgentMask.sol - Facility for external smart contracts and off-chain relayers to provide execution for end-users
 * ColdInjector.sol - Wrappers for delegate-calling functions in sidecar contracts.

+# ./contracts/interfaces/

+Abstract interfaces related to external calls made by the CrocSwap contract in certain circumstances.

+* ICrocCondOracle.sol - Conditional oracle interface used for commands where an arbitrary condition is checked before executing.
+* ICrocLpConduit.sol - Defines an LP conduit that accepts and manages liquidity on behalf of users.
+* ICrocVirtualToken.sol - Portal for defining the deposit and withdraw of virtualized tokens into the dex.
+* ICrocPermitOracle.sol - Defines a permissioned pool oracle that gatekeeps access to one or more pools
+* ICrocMinion.sol - Defines an interface to be called by CrocPolicy contract (implemented by CrocSwapDex contract)

+# ./contracts/periphery/

+* CrocLpErc20.sol - Implements ICrocLpConduit to wrap ambient liquidity into a standardized ERC20 LP token.

 # ./contracts/callpaths/